Best Peanut Butter Cookies

 Storage and freezing

 - Freezing baked cookies.
-Peanut butter cookies freeze very well.
 Store cookies in a freezer-safe container or baggie and freeze the cookies for up to 3 months.

-- Storing baked cookies.
-Baked cookies will keep in an airtight container or zip-top baggie for about 1 week, but I can’t imagine them lasting that long!
+- Storing.
+Baked cookies will keep in an airtight container or zip-top baggie at room temperature for about 1 week, but I can’t imagine them lasting that long!

 These classic peanut butter cookies are a personal favorite of mine.
 I love baking them all year round, but especially around the holidays!
-Beware, it’s really easy to eat about a dozen of these soft, chewy, flavorful peanut butter cookies before you even realize what you just did.
+Beware, it’s really easy to eat about a dozen of these soft, chewy, flavorful treats before you even realize what you just did.
 You only live once, so indulge and enjoy!

-If you try these soft & chewy peanut butter cookies, let me know!
+If you try these, let me know!
 Leave a comment and if your family loves them as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Best Peanut Butter Cookies